graniticio/granitic/doc/tutorial/006-database-read.md

 #### Debugging queries

-You can make the [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager) log the queries it constructs by setting the <code>grncQueryManager</code> framework component's log level to <code>DEBUG</code> in your config file:
+You can make the [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager) log the queries it constructs by setting the `grncQueryManager` framework component's log level to `DEBUG` in your config file:

 ```json
 "FrameworkLogger": {